 By factoring in these three things, you will set a price that matches the client’s value proposition and, just as importantly, you will make sure that the price meets your own value proposition.

 Setting prices based on value is a worthy effort.
 It can be done simply, but it should be done in a thoughtful manner.
 If you just accept the clients’ definitions of price and value absent understanding your own costs and risks, you will develop an unhealthy client relationship.
 It is up to the law firm to drive these pricing efforts, and the best way to do that is through open and honest communication with clients, along with an understanding of the how the pricing strategy will impact your firm’s own bottom line.

-Toby Brown is the Director of Pricing for law firm Vinson & Elkins, where he works with firm partners and clients in developing successful alternative fee arrangements (AFAs).
+Toby Brown as Chief Practice Management Officer at Perkins Coie, where he lead revenue management and efficiency programs, legal project management, pricing, process improvement, practice innovation, alternative staffing and new partner integration.
+Previously Toby was Chief Practice Officer at Akin Gump Strauss Hauer & Feld L.L.P. and Director of Pricing for Vinson & Elkin.
 Toby presents and publishes nationally on legal technology, marketing and law firm management.
 He received the Peer Excellence Award, the President’s Award and the Anne Charles Award from the National Association of Bar Executives (NABE).
-Toby maintains the 3 Geeks and a Law Blog with two colleagues, is active on Twitter as @gnawledge and can be found here on LinkedIn.
+Toby maintains the 3 Geeks and a Law Blog with two colleagues and tweets as @gnawledge.

 Related Articles on Attorney At Work

 - Getting the Fee You Deserve by Bob Denney

 - First, Figure Out Your Billing Strategy by John H. Snyder

 - Get What They Owe You by Ed Poll